 One huge asset that your older workforce possesses is experience of both the company and the industry in general.
 Don’t make the mistake of assuming that you know enough or more than your workers.
 Instead, use this asset by asking their opinions on new processes and systems that you are considering implementing and take steps to actively involve them in the decision-making process.

 One major problem experienced by young leaders is a perceived lack of respect from their older workers.
-The worst thing that you can do is to avoid confrontation with older employees, assuming that they won’t be receptive to feedback or coaching because you are younger than they are.
+The worst thing that you can do is to avoid confrontation with older employees, assuming that they won’t be receptive to feedback or business coaching because you are younger than they are.
 This can be a really costly mistake and can lead to a slide in employee performance and a perceived lack of management.

 It is highly likely that some of your older workers will look at your age and wonder if you are up to the challenge of the job, but it is up to you to prove to them that you are.
 By tackling problems head-on, and working through them with your employees, you will win their respect; avoiding the issue will only lead to mutterings that you lack confidence and credibility.